 The College of Education offers secondary education majors in the following fields: English, ESL, fine arts (art, dance, music, theatre), world languages (Chinese, French, German, Hawaiian, Ilokano/Filipino, Japanese, Korean, Latin, Russian, Samoan, Spanish), mathematics, science (biology, chemistry, physics, earth science, general science, and physical science), social studies (with concentrations in American studies, anthropology, economics, geography, Hawaiian studies, history, political science, psychology, or sociology).

 Secondary education courses are offered in a required sequence that includes both seminar and field-based course work.
 The majority of education course work for secondary majors is offered and completed in three semesters starting in the spring of the junior year.
 Two courses (EDEF 310 and EDEP 311) sit outside the required program sequence.
-These two courses can be taken anytime prior to spring of the senior year.
-The majority of all content-specific course work should be completed prior to beginning education focused course work in the fall of the junior year.
+These two courses can be taken anytime prior to the final semester (full-time student teaching).
+The majority of all content-specific course work should be completed in the fall of the junior year, prior to beginning education focused course work.
 If you are interested in earning a concurrent major (i.e., majoring in mathematics and secondary education) please plan a meeting with OSAS early in your academic year to explore a detailed program plan.

 Music education majors complete a coordinated program offered in conjunction with the Department of Music to prepare teachers for grades K-12.
 Prospective music education majors should see the chair of the music education committee in the Department of Music during their first semester.
 For more information, contact OSAS at firstname.lastname@example.org.

 Post-Baccalaureate Certificate in Teacher Education (PBCTE)

-The PBCTE-Secondary Track is a post-baccalaureate certificate program for the preparation of school teachers (grades 6-12).
+The PBCTE-Secondary track is a post-baccalaureate certificate program for the preparation of school teachers (grades 6-12).
 It is designed for students who possess a baccalaureate degree and wish to obtain initial teacher licensure.
 Students admitted to the PBCTE will have completed an academic major or its equivalent appropriate to their proposed teaching subject.
 The secondary track offers a cohesive, field-based experience that encourages students to integrate educational theory and practice in cooperating secondary schools.
-The program consists of interrelated courses totaling 33-36 credits.
-The PBCTE-Secondary Track program is offered statewide via distance education, as well as at UH Manoa.
-For more information, contact OSAS.
+The program consists of interrelated courses totaling 36 credits.
+The PBCTE-Secondary track program is offered statewide via distance education, as well as at UH Manoa.
+For more information, contact OSAS at email@example.com.

 - Applicants must have a baccalaureate degree from an accredited and UH Manoa recognized four-year institution of higher education.
 Additional undergraduate courses may be required.
 Thus, early advising is strongly recommended.